artsy/hokusai/README.md

 ### Working with Images

-* `hokusai push` - Build and push an image to the AWS ECR project repo, by default tagged as the output of `git rev-parse HEAD`.
+* `hokusai push` - Build and push an image to the AWS ECR project repo.
 * `hokusai images` - Print image builds and tags in the AWS ECR project repo.

 ### Working with Kubernetes